Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 ### 2) Risk Transference
 Or Risk Sharing, deals with risk by sharing with third-party.
 Example buying insurance to protect against natural disasters.
 ### 3) Risk Acceptance
-Means the organization has implemented controls and some risk remains. (residual risk).
+Means the organization has implemented controls and some risk remains **(residual risk)**.
 Remember that risk can never be completely eliminated.
+> 🛑 **Residual risk** is what risk remains after all mitigation and reduction strategies have been implemented.
 ### 4) Risk Avoidance
 Means thtat the organization could choose not to participate in activities that cause unnecessary or excessive risk.